datumorphism/datumorphism.github.io/content/til/machine-learning/pytorch/pytorch-initial-params.md

     param.data.normal_(std=some_std)
 ```

-or to be constant if we really want,
+or be constant if we really want,

 ```python
 some_value = 0.1
 for name, param in model.named_prameters():
     param.data.fill_(some_value)
 ```

+For different activation functions, the factor for $1/D$, with $D$ being the dimension of the input, can be different.
+Use `torch.nn.init.calculate_gain`.

 [^Lippe]: {{< cite key="Lippe" >}}